 Scholarship and need-based awards are renewable for the same amount for up to four years (eight semesters, fall and spring) provided the student maintains full-time enrollment, meets the minimum grade point average (GPA) and Satisfactory Academic Progress requirements.

-How to Apply - Filing the CSS Profile Application
+Complete the 2021-22 CSS Profile Application

-Financial Aid Filing Deadlines & Notification Dates
+Application Deadlines & Notification Dates